After You Have Been Vaccinated

 - Muscle pain

 Talk to your doctor about taking over-the-counter medicine, such as ibuprofen, acetaminophen, aspirin, or antihistamines, for any pain and discomfort you may experience after getting vaccinated.
 You can take these medications to relieve post-vaccination side effects if you have no other medical reasons that prevent you from taking these medications normally.
+For children, ask your child’s healthcare provider for advice on using a non-aspirin pain reliever and other steps you can take at home after your child gets vaccinated.
+In general, aspirin is not recommended for use in children and adolescents less than 18 years of age.

 It is not recommended you take these medicines before vaccination for the purpose of trying to prevent side effects.